-Revenue shall be considered to be one-time if it was not present in the prior fiscal year, and if it is unlikely that it will be available in the following fiscal year.
-The Board requires that CPS shall not use one-time revenues to fund ongoing expenditures.
+The Board Policy states that revenue shall be considered to be one-time if it was not present in the prior fiscal year and if it is unlikely that it will be available in the following fiscal year, and further states that CPS shall not use one-time revenues to fund ongoing expenditures.
 To do so might mean that CPS would be unable to make up the gap created by the expiration of the one-time revenues in the next budget period, a situation that could lead to service cuts.
-One-time revenues will support only one-time expenditure items described below:
+Under the policy, one-time revenues would support only one-time expenditure items described below: